wgurecky/StarVine/README.md

 License
 ========

-BSD 3 clause
+StarVine is distributed under the BSD 3 clause license.

-A copy of the license should have been distributed with this source.
+A copy of the license should have been distributed with the StarVine source code.
+A copy of the license can be obtained from [opensource.org]https://opensource.org/licenses/BSD-3-Clause